Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Methodology

 \subsection{RKMS}

-Moment based models can quickly become quite computationally expensive as the order of the model increases.
-Indeed, each moment requires an increasing number of coefficients.
-The moment of order 0, representing the isotropic component of our radiation, only requires one, but the first order already needs three more (the three directional flux components).
 For a given order $n$ of a moment based model, the number of coefficients to be computed at each time step, in each cell, is $(n+1)^2$.
 This means that, while $\rm M_1$ only requires the computation of four coefficients at each time step, $\rm P_9$ will need a hundred.
-This quickly became a problem for our python-based and then julia-based CPU implementations, which struggled to compute our models in a reasonable time frame.\\
+This quickly became a problem for our python-based and then julia-based non-parallel CPU implementations, which struggled to compute our tests in a reasonable time frame.\\

-Reduced Kinetic Model Solver (RKMS) is an openCL based, python wrapped, mono-GPU implementation of $\rm P_n$ developed by Pierre Gerhard during his PHD thesis \url{https://github.com/p-gerhard/rkms},\citep{gerhard2020}.
-Its fully optimised GPU core makes it incredibly faster than our previous implementations, at the cost of the flexibility.
+Reduced Kinetic Model Solver (RKMS) is an openCL based, python wrapped, mono-GPU implementation of $\rm P_n$ developed by Pierre Gerhard during his PHD thesis\footnote{\url{https://github.com/p-gerhard/rkms}} \citep{gerhard2020}.
+Its fully optimised GPU core makes it a lot faster than our previous implementations.
 Extensive work on RKMS was necessary to implement the chemistry kernel and the dimensionalisation required for the test cases in section \ref{section:comparisonproject}, but allowed us to run a lot of tests far more quickly than we expected, as shown in Fig. \ref{fig:acceleration}.
-However, another limit of RKMS is that it is not parallelised on several GPUs, and thus can still take a long time to compute higher orders of $\rm P_n$.
+However, one of the limits of RKMS is that it is not parallelised on several GPUs, and thus can still take a long time to compute higher orders of $\rm P_n$.
 As a result, the biggest box size used in this paper will be a $128^3$ box with $\rm P_9$ implementation.\\

-For our GPU runs, whose results will be shown throughout this paper, we relied heavily on the services of the High Performance Computing Centre of Strasbourg (HPC).